AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

     BLENDER_RENDER_CMD : "/usr/local/blender/blender"
     ```

-1. Set the value of the following environment variable:
+1. Set the value of the following environment variable to
+    update the location of your custom CueSubmit configuration
+    file:

     ```bash
     export CUESUBMIT_CONFIG_FILE=sandbox/cuesubmit_config.yaml